albertogg/albertogg.github.com/content/blog/2014-05-13-installing-ruby-the-right-way-on-os-x-using-rbenv.md

 ---
-categories:
-- blog
 date: 2014-05-13T00:00:00Z
-description: Installing Ruby the right way on OS X using rbenv and some interesting plugins.
-We will also use Homebrew to make this task even easier.
-redirect_from:
-- /blog/installing-ruby-the-right-way-in-os-x-using-rbenv/
-tag: blog
 title: Installing Ruby the right way on OS X using rbenv
 slug: /installing-ruby-the-right-way-on-os-x-using-rbenv/
+description: |-
+  Installing Ruby the right way on OS X using rbenv and some interesting plugins.
+We will also use Homebrew to make this task even easier.
+categories:
+  - Development
+tags:
+  - Ruby
+  - CLI
+  - Homebrew
+  - rbenv
+  - Installing
 ---

 > **tl;dr** there are millions of posts about installing Ruby using rbenv in OS X.